Imyaminov/Blog-template-based/README.md

 # Blog Application

-This is my template based Blog website built with monolithic approach using Django and Javascript.
+This is my template based Blog website built with monolithic approach using Django, HTML/CSS and Bootstrap.

 ## Description